rembold-cs151-master/Lab18/README.md

-# Lab18
+# Lab 18

-Lab materials for Dictionary Shopping
+In this lab you'll be getting some practice with dictionaries!
+Full instructions are on the website.